kgiszewski/BasecampApiNet/README.md

 //store this locally or globally var api = new BasecampApiFactory().GetApi("account-id", "user", "password");
 ```
 If the `api` variable goes out of scope, you'll lose your cache.
-You can wrap it in a static variable or use a global scope to persist it.
+You can wrap it in a static variable or use a singleton to persist it.

-Simply using it in a class with a static reference should do:
+Simply using it in a class with a static reference will persist the cache for the life of your application:
 ```
 using BasecampApiNet.Core;